Read Paula's Full Letter

 [fliph5 id=”uzozz-cqls” width=”700px” height=”400px”]

 "It's not what's under the tree that matters, it's the people around it"

-This year especially, many of us will be looking forward to some quality family time together.
 If there's one thing that 2020 has taught us all, it's that family and health are the most important things we could ask for.
 But for many families with a child suffering with a serious illness, this can be a tough time of year.
 Tom Tom, his mum Paula and the rest of the Cahill family know this better than most.

 There are more than 8,000 campers on our waiting lists that urgently need our help.

 Tom Tom was born on the 14th December 2014.
 He's the youngest of three boys.
 His brother Jack is 11 and Charlie is 8.
 His dad's name is Tom too so everyone knows him as Tom Tom.
 He was always a happy baby, but on Valentine's Day of 2016, everything changed for him and his family.
 His mum Paula remembers all too well. ''We were referred to the Mercy Hospital here in Cork.
 My poor baby had a tumour the size of a grapefruit on his left kidney.
 Tom Tom had cancer.''

 He was rushed to Crumlin where they gave him his first dose of Chemo almost straight away.
 In March, he had surgery to remove his left kidney.
 The entire family was in shock, including Tom Tom's big brothers. ''That's when a social worker suggested we visit Barretstown.
 So when Tom Tom was 15 months old, that's what we did.
 It was exactly what we needed - a chance for the whole family to spend some quality time together.
 We had an amazing time, but it was only just the start of our Barretstown journey.'' - Paula.